volodymyrprokopyuk/kotlin-sdp/README.md

 **How**.
 Define an `Expression` class hierarchy for each `TerminalExpression` and `NonterminalExpression` symbol in the language.
 The abstract syntax tree (AST) of the language sentence is a `Composite` of `Expression`s and is used to evaluate the sentence.
 The `TerminalExpression` interprets the expression directly.
-The `NonterminalExpression` has a container of children `Expression`s and recursively interprents every child `Expression`.
-Interpreter does not describe how to buil an AST.
+The `NonterminalExpression` has a container of children `Expression`s and recursively interprets every child `Expression`.
+Interpreter does not describe how to build an AST.
 The AST can be build with a parser<br/>
 **Example**.
 The `Constant`=`TerminalExpression`, the `Add`=`NonterminalExpression` and the `Mul`=`NonterminalExpression` implement the `Expression` interface.
 The `Interpreter` implements the `Expression` interpretation algorithm